Meet the people behind the initials – LBPR

 Talk about a team of super cute, results-driven, talented and award-winning PR professionals!
 (Well, that’s what our parents tell us we are).
 Just like a great PR campaign, we’re multi-layered and have lives outside of LBPR.
 So who’s the dancer, who’s a crime fiction addict and who’s won an Olympic medal?
 Read on to find out!

 Meet our Managing Director Lisa.
-She’s a broadcast journalist, published author and PR professional with more than 20 years’ experience both in Australia and overseas, working on some of the world’s biggest brands.
+She’s a broadcast journalist, published author and award-winning businesswoman and PR professional.
+Recently elevated to the status of Fellow by the Public Relations Institute of Australia in recognition of her contribution to the PR industry in Australia and globally, she brings to the table more than 20 years’ experience working on some of the world’s biggest brands.

 She set LBPR up at a time when most wouldn’t, and has worked her butt off to make it the success it is today.

 Best part of the job?
 Lis says without a doubt, having the chance to write compelling content for clients that ignites something in their target audience.
 Everything we do in PR is about changing behaviour in some way, and knowing words can do that is intoxicating.